anshulojha613/drone-firefighting-system/README.md

 **December 2025**

-*This project spanned over two qtrs with most of build and testing in Oct, Nov, Dec 2025.
-It represents if you put your mind and passion, you can build amazing thing.
-It's not perfect, but it's mine.*
+*This project spanned over two qtrs in 2025 with most of the final build and testing in Oct, Nov, Dec 2025.
+It represents if you put your mind and passion, you can build something amazing.
+It's not perfect but its my own which I am proud of.
+Would love to get your comments when you try out.*